Albasu

-Albasu is a Local Government Area in Kano State, Nigeria.
-Its headquarters are in the town of Albasu.
+Albasu is a town and Local Government Area in Kano State, Nigeria.

 It has an area of 398 km^{2} and a population of 190,153 at the 2006 census.

 The postal code of the area is 712.

 Geography

-Albasu Local Government Area has a total size of 398 km^{3} and a 47% relative humidity.
-The area has an average temperature of 32 degrees Celsius, and the Albasu has two distinct seasons: the rainy season and the dry season.
+Albasu Local Government Area has a total size of 398 sq km (154 mi²) and a 47% relative humidity.
+The area has an average temperature of 32 degrees Celsius or 89.6 degrees Fahrenheit, and the Albasu has two distinct seasons: the rainy season and the dry season.
 The dry season is frequently marked by intense heat and sunshine.